joshjabour/jabour-ratestask/README.md

 # Test Cases and Results

-I wouldn't normally include these in a readme file, but I'm sharing them here because I want to explain the tests I've performed and their results.
+I wouldn't normally include test cases in a readme file, but in the effort to make this work submission complete I am sharing documentation of the tests I've performed and their results.

 | Test Case | date_from  | date_to    | origin           | destination       | Results                                                                                   | Pass/Fail |
 |-----------|------------|------------|------------------|-------------------|--------------------------------------------------------------------------------------------|-----------|